 - 1 teaspoon sea salt

-- In a mesh sieve, thoroughly rinse the dried pinto beans in cool running water.
+- In a mesh sieve, thoroughly rinse the dried beans in cool running water.
 Drain well.

-- In the Instant Pot, add the rinsed pinto beans, water, and salt.
+- In the stainless steel insert, add the rinsed beans, water, and salt.

-- Close the Instant Pot lid, set the valve on “sealing”, and cook on high pressure for 30 minutes.
+- Close the pressure cooker lid, set the valve on “sealing”, and cook on high pressure for 30 minutes.
 Once completed, turn off the Instant Pot and wait 10 minutes to naturally release the pressure.
 Quick-release any remaining pressure* and remove the lid.

-- Carefully drain the beans and move into a bowl.
+- Carefully drain the pinto beans and move into a bowl.
 Season with salt and pepper.

 - Double recipe: If doubling the recipe, double the quantity of beans and water but use the same cook time.

 - To store: Let the beans cool completely before storing in an air-tight container in the fridge for 3 days.

 - To freeze: Cook a bigger batch and store in the freezer for up to 3 months.